Courtesy of Kuro5hin.org

 Attempts to build a settlement at Weymouth, twenty-five miles north of Plymouth, began in 1622.
 The first settlers were all men.
 They wanted to trade for furs, but poorly handled their relations with the people.
 There wasn’t enough food for the winter and the Plymouth ‘starving times’ were in full swing, so aid could not be sent to the men.
 At least ten died of starvation.
 The new settlement was abandoned in early 1623.
 A second attempt at settlement began in August that same year, with families, this time, but also failed.
 (Although Weymouth was never completely abandoned after 1623, it sometimes had only a handful of residents.)
 Boats and a station for drying fish and supplying fishermen were not built by either group that attempted settlement.

-The military actions of Captain Myles Standish gained him great respect among the nation in southeastern Massachusetts, but also caused them to have great fear.
+The military actions of Captain Myles Standish gained him great respect among the warriors in southeastern Massachusetts, but also caused them to have great fear.
 This led, by 1624, to most of the people departing from the area.
 That migration cut off much of the fur trading that had been going on, profit from which had been used to support the colony and pay off its debt.
 Commercial fishing became even more important to survival of the Pilgrims in Plymouth.

 When the Massachusetts Bay Company planned their colony, the bad times in both Jamestown and Plymouth were known to the planners.
 They decided to try and build a working colony before a great migration of Puritans to it began, in order to avoid a similar disaster.
 In 1628 they sent an advance party of about one hundred setters and another three hundred in 1629.
 These workers built two settlements, with meetinghouses and some homes.
 They dug fields for farms and cleared short roads.
 A fishing station was built in both settlements.
 Despite all efforts to avoid disaster, many in the advance teams died.
 Disease and accidents caused most of the deaths, but a weakened condition due to hunger surely did not help the former and may have played a part in the latter.